 He is Jivan Mukta whose internal conscience is clear like crystal though he outwardly engages himself in the activities of passion, hatred, fear and the like.

 He is Jivan Mukta who has no ego and whose intellectual mind is not shadowed whether he is active or not.

-He is Jivan Mukta who is not afraid of the world, by whom the world is not afraid of and who is freed himself from happiness, anger and fear.
+He is Jivan Mukta who is not afraid of the world, by whom the world is not afraid of and who has freed himself from happiness, anger, and fear.

 He is Jivan Mukta who takes rejoice in Brahman and abandons all his desires.

 He is Jivan Mukta whose mind is not disturbed and who reposes in the extreme state of consciousness wherein all the functions of the mind cease to be.